netdata/netdata/aclk/README.md

 - The email address you used to sign up/or sign in
 - For each node claimed to your Spaces in Netdata Cloud:
  - Node Name
- - The node information shown in `/api/v1/info`.
-E.g. `https://frankfurt.my-netdata.io/api/v1/info`
+ - Information shown in `/api/v1/info`.
+For example: [https://frankfurt.my-netdata.io/api/v1/info](https://frankfurt.my-netdata.io/api/v1/info).
  - The chart metadata shown in `/api/v1/charts`.
 E.g. `https://frankfurt.my-netdata.io/api/v1/charts`
  - The alarm configurations shown in `/api/v1/alarms?all`.
 E.g. `https://frankfurt.my-netdata.io/api/v1/alarms?all`
  - Active alarms shown in `/api/v1/alarms`.
 E.g `https://frankfurt.my-netdata.io/api/v1/alarms`